miltosv/WorldBankData/README.md

            ng add @angular/material
 # Usage
 1. Start your DBMS (MySQL) service, if not running
-2. Start the Server of the project
+2. Start the Server of the project\
+    nodemon nodeApp.js
-3. Start the Angular app
+3. Start the Angular app\
+    ng serve

 #Team Members \
 Styliani Delia 2430\